 4. Backup storage

 Backup storage pricing starts at $0.021 per GB-month.
-This includes automated backup storage and any manual snapshots you’ve taken.
+Aurora provides automated backup storage for free up to 100% of your provisioned cluster size — you’re only charged for backup storage that exceeds that threshold, plus any manual snapshots you’ve taken.
 Increasing your backup retention period or creating additional snapshots will raise your backup storage consumption.

 5. Data transfer charges